-Although the 2008 financial crisis has now passed, two legislative and regulatory responses - the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and the Basel III-based capital rules - will continue to have an impact on our operations.
+Two legislative and regulatory responses to the 2008 financial crisis - the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and the Basel III-based capital rules -continue to have an impact on our operations.

-In addition, newer regulatory developments implemented in response to the COVID-19 pandemic, including the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and the Consolidated Appropriations Act, 2021, which enhanced and expanded certain provisions of the CARES Act, have had and will continue to have an impact on our operations.
+In addition, newer regulatory developments implemented in response to the COVID-19 pandemic and the bank failures in 2023 will continue to have an impact on our operations.